Connect with others who understand.

 5. Certain Medications Make Swelling Worse

 Some drugs lead to swelling as a side effect.
 Stopping these medications may help reduce or prevent fluid retention.
-Ask your doctor before stopping any medications to make sure that it’s safe to do so.
+Ask your doctor before starting or stopping any medications to make sure that it’s safe to do so.

 Medications that may contribute to edema include:

-• Calcium channel blockers (drugs for high blood pressure) such as amlodipine (Norvasc)
+• Calcium channel blockers (drugs for high blood pressure)

 • Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen